Slow Cooker Butternut Squash

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Butternut squash isn’t a low-carb food, but it’s approved for Phase 2 or 3 of the South Beach diet (without butter!)
-It’s a bit of a diet indulgence for me, although most experts say butternut squash has a medium glycemic index, but a low glycemic load.
-Personally I consider it to be a healthy treat, but Slow Cooker Buttery Butternut Squash for a Crowd is a dish where I’d watch my portion size, especially for this version with butter.
+Butternut squash isn’t suitable for low-carb diets, but it’s approved for Phase 2 or 3 of the original South Beach diet (without butter!)
+It’s an occasional indulgence for me, although butternut squash has a medium glycemic index, but a low glycemic load.
+This Slow Cooker Butternut Squash is a dish where I’d watch my portion size, especially for this version with butter.

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Side Dishes or Butternut Squash Recipes to find more recipes like this one.
+Use the Diet Type Index photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
-Click for Slow Cooker / Pressure Cooker Recipes on my other site!
+You can find more Slow Cooker / Instant Pot Recipes on my other site.